-Donna Shea, Director of The Peter Pan Center, is a Social and Parent Education Specialist holding a degree in Behavioral Science from Lesley University in Cambridge, MA.
-Since founding the Peter Pan Center in 2002, she has worked to address the needs of children who are struggling with behavior and social challenges.
-Donna brings 28 years of life experience to her work as a parent of two sons with ADHD, anxiety and sensory challenges.
+Donna Shea, Founder of The Peter Pan Center, is a Social-Emotional Learning Specialist holding a degree in Behavioral Science from Lesley University in Cambridge, MA.
+Since opening the Peter Pan Center in 2002, she has worked to address the needs of children who are struggling with behavior and social challenges.
+Donna brings 31 years of life experience to her work as a parent of two sons with ADHD, anxiety and sensory challenges.
 Donna is a consultant to schools, parent groups, and human service agencies.
-She is a seasoned public speaker and travels to bring workshops to groups and venues outside the local area.
+She is a seasoned public speaker and travels to bring workshops and professional development programs to groups and venues outside the local area.
 She has a certification in bullying prevention through the Massachusetts Aggression Reduction Center.
-She is also a managing partner of How To Make & Keep Friends LLC, a social education company that provides books, seminars, webinars, bullying prevention, team building for school systems and more.
+Donna also holds certifications in Positive Psychology, Cognitive Behavioral Coaching, and Pathological Demand Avoidance.
+She is also a managing partner of Social Success Central LLC, a social education company that provides books, seminars, webinars, bullying prevention and team building for school systems and more.
+Read her interview with the Boston Voyager about how the Peter Pan Center came to be.
 To contact Donna directly, call 978/413-1965 or email firstname.lastname@example.org.